hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 <sub>New web design<sub>

 #### Breaking the net (social media)
-Our take: Instagram posts directly through the network.The goal is to reach as wide a base of tennis fans as possible.
-New posts are therefore divided into three categories: daily posts with information, inspirational posts where ambassadors and famous players explain tennis to kids and teenagers, and interesting facts about the world of tennis and its history.
+Our take: The goal was to reach as wide a base of tennis fans as possible.
+New posts were therefore divided into three categories: daily posts with information, inspirational posts where ambassadors and famous players explain tennis to kids and teenagers, and interesting facts about the world of tennis and its history.

 <img src="images/HS-tennis-social-media.png" alt="drawing" width="900"/>